nickserv/danamccurdy.com/_posts/2018-11-02-remembering-you-one-year-later.md

 title: 'Remembering You, One Year Later'
 image: 'https://i.imgur.com/xNCtCB2.jpg'
 ---
+_Security is mostly a superstition.
+It does not exist in nature, nor do the children of men as a whole experience it.
+Avoiding danger is no safer in the long run than outright exposure.
+Life is either a daring adventure, or nothing. - Helen Keller_

 Our purpose in life
 is not to hold on,
 but to let go,